 You may feel stressed and frightened when you receive a summons or a subpoena, but it is essential to know and understand common reasons the court may serve you.
 It is also important to understand how an experienced attorney can represent you or be alongside you in court to help you face the courtroom.
 There are serious legal repercussions when failing to appear, as you may find yourself under arrest for avoiding a court date without permission.

-Why Am I Receiving a Court-Ordered Appearance?
+Why Am I Receiving a Court-Ordered Appearance in a Criminal Case?

 There are many different reasons why you may find yourself being summoned.
-Some examples could be that you are facing charges from a complaint that someone made against you or your business, be facing a lawsuit in small claims court, charges for a DUI, or involvement in a domestic violence case.
+Some examples could be that you are facing charges from a complaint that someone made against you or your business, facing a lawsuit in small claims court, charges for a DUI, or involvement in a domestic violence case.
 Common reasons for receiving a summons include:

-• You witnessed a crime
+- You witnessed a crime

-• You or someone you know is involved in a lawsuit
+- You or someone you know is involved in a lawsuit

-• You own pertinent documents or information important in the case
+- You own pertinent documents or information important in the case

-• You are summoned to jury duty
+- You are summoned to jury duty

-• You are directly or indirectly involved in a criminal case.
+- You are directly or indirectly involved in a criminal case.

 Nonetheless, regardless of the reason, you should always consult your legal team for counsel on how to handle a summons or subpoena in the best way.
 In many cases, you may have to respond and give a deposition.
 Depending on the matter, your attorney may be able to take your place and show up for you instead of you showing up to court alone to face prosecutors.
+This is especially true if you are a party involved, either directly participating in the case or providing crucial information.

 Bench Warrants after Failing to Appear

 It is important to note that when you fail to respond to a hearing and fail to appear on the given court date, the law states a bench warrant can be placed for your arrest.
 This means you have failed to appear in court and are now facing time in jail.
 You may also have given up any right to contest any charges, depending on how you are involved in the case.
+Additionally, missing a court date can have serious consequences, including being found guilty in absentia.

 Circumstances That Permit Avoiding a Court Appearance